kathrynkodama/tools-demo-2022/README.md

 ## Part 3: Testing
  In /rest-service[/rest-service] application
 - Write an integration test with junit, show dev mode hot testing
+- Stop dev mode
-- Write an integration test with plain testcontainers
+- Show how we can modify that test to use testcontainers
+ - Package application to generate war.xml
+ - build docker image with build -t
+ - Run with mvn:failsafe:integration-test

 Tooling used:
 - Liberty dev mode for containers